vespakoen/dstore/README.md

 # API

 At this moment, the only way to communicate with dstore is via a JSON API.

-Please check the [API documentation](http://docs.dstore.apiary.io/) over at apiary.io.
+We are looking to add more ways of communicating with dstore in the future.

-(**NOTE:** The API is currently being updated to reflect the examples in the apiary docs.)
+Check the [API documentation](http://docs.dstore.apiary.io/) over at apiary.io for a full overview of possibilities to manage and retrieve information about projects, blueprints and version.

 # Requirements